cicd-pipelines

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

-Use when designing or implementing a CI/CD pipeline — stage gates, GitHub Actions production patterns (matrix, reusable workflows, environments), OIDC federation to AWS/GCP/Vault, dependency and Docker-layer caching, fan-out/fan-in orchestration, blue/green and canary deployment, pipeline observability (DORA metrics, queue time), and choosing between GitHub Actions and GitLab CI.About this skill
+Use when designing or implementing a CI/CD pipeline — stage gates, GitHub Actions production patterns (matrix, reusable workflows, environments), OIDC federation to AWS/GCP/Vault, dependency and Docker-layer caching, fan-out/fan-in orchestration, blue/green and canary deployment, pipeline observability (DORA metrics, queue time), and choosing between GitHub Actions and GitLab CI.Key capabilities

 CI/CD Pipelines